ParkerICI/flow-analysis-tutorial/README.md

 premessa::normalizer_GUI()
 ```

-Select any file from the [Bone marrow data](https://github.com/ParkerICI/July-2018-single-cell-workshop/tree/master/Science%20datasets).
+Select any file from the [Science dataset](https://github.com/ParkerICI/July-2018-single-cell-workshop/tree/master/Science%20datasets).
 The directory itself will then become the working directory for the software.

 The GUI contains two tabs: